How to Remove a Load Bearing Wall Safely: A UK Guide

 Conclusion

-Understanding how to remove a load bearing wall correctly protects your property and your investment.
-By hiring a structural engineer first, you ensure the design is safe, the costs are clear, and the Building Control sign-off is straightforward.
+This guide has explained how to remove a load bearing wall.
+Understanding the process — and what it costs — protects your property and your investment.
+By getting a structural engineer's calculation first, you ensure the beam is correctly sized, the costs are predictable, and the Building Control sign-off is straightforward.
+Most residential wall removals cost £2,500–£8,000 all in, with the structural engineer fee representing less than 10% of that total.